jjdblast/bigdata-pipeline_wiki/Environment-README.md

 ## tl;dr
-* This is a complex environment.
+* This is a complex environment
-* You will see (non-FATAL) warnings and errors.
-Most of them are OK.
+* You will see some scary (non-FATAL) WARNings and ERRORs
-* Every step is verified externally from the browser or CLI - be alarmed only if this external check fails.
+* Please don't panic - Everything is OK!
+* We will verify every step of the installation through either a UI or command line as we go along
 * Continue reading to see some of the specific (non-FATAL) errors that you will see

 ## SSH Command Line